rajangdavis/osvc-rest/README.md

 # osvc-rest

-A command line interface for using the [Oracle Service Cloud REST API](https://docs.oracle.com/cloud/latest/servicecs_gs/CXSVC/) written in [golang](https://golang.org).
+A command line interface for using the [Oracle Service Cloud REST API](https://docs.oracle.com/cloud/latest/servicecs_gs/CXSVC/).

+osvc-rest is written in [golang](https://golang.org).

 The basic formula for this CLI is the following: